332677-afk/zmoomoo.io/SECURITY_SUMMARY.md

 - Asset loading fallbacks working as expected

 ## Deployment
 The app is ready to deploy!
-When you're ready, click the "Publish" button in Replit to make it live.